qhtutorials/qhtutorials.github.io/content/posts/how-to-close-notepad/index.md

 ---
 title: "How to Close the Microsoft Notepad App"
 date: 2024-07-26T02:01:58+05:30
-description: "You can open Notepad files in a new window or a new tab, with or without the keyboard.
-Learn more in this tutorial."
+description: "This post covers the many ways to close a Notepad window, tab, or multiple tabs."
 tags: [Sticky Notes, Windows 11, Open Notepad]
 ---
 This tutorial covers: